 I’m not CRAZY about Hobart, but it’s definitely a nice enough place with lots of history – it’s Australia’s second oldest city – and I really enjoyed a few other places within easy reach of the city so that’s why I’m including it in this list.

-I do love the fact that it’s walkable, my favourite spots being Salamanca and Historic Battery Point, and of course, the famous MONA museum is a must visit.
-The other places close enough to Hobart I highly recommend are Bruny Island, Port Arthur, and historic Richmond.
+I do love the fact that it’s walkable, my favourite spots being Salamanca and Historic Battery Point, and of course, the famous MONA Museum is a must-visit.
+I highly recommend the other places close enough to Hobart are Bruny Island, Port Arthur, and historic Richmond.

 Where to stay in Hobart: